BYates1289/Hi-Lo-MS2/README.md

 <ul>
     <li><strong>First Time Visitor Goals</strong></li>
         <ol type="I">
-            <li>As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.</li>
+            <li>As a First Time Visitor, I want to find out how to play the card game Hi-Lo.</li>
                 <ol type="a">
-                    <li>Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.</li>
+                    <li>Upon entering the site, users are automatically greeted with a clean Rules modal, which specifies the rules of the game and how to place a bet.</li>
-                    <li>The main points are made immediately with the hero image.</li>
-                    <li>The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.</li>
+                    <li></li>
+                    <li></li>
                 </ol>
-            <li>As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.</li>
+            <li>As a First Time Visitor, I want to be able to enjoy the card game of Hi-Lo without a complicated interface.</li>
                 <ol type="a">
-                    <li>The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.</li>
-                    <li>At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.</li>
-                    <li>On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.</li>
+                    <li>The site was designed to have a minimalistic look which would not feel too confusing for users.</li>
+                    <li>All things displayed within the project all serve a purpose and are easily identifiable as to what their job is.</li>
+                    <li>The authentic colour scheme and card images used ensure the game feels more real and enjoyable.</li>
                 </ol>
-            <li>As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.</li>
+            <li>As a First Time Visitor, I want to play a game of Hi-Lo with an element of risk.</li>
                 <ol type="a">
-                    <li>Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.</li>
-                    <li>The user can also scroll to the bottom of any page on the site to locate social media links in the footer.</li>
-                    <li>At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.</li>
+                    <li>The betting feature was implemented for exactly this reason.
+If you are confident with your selection, you can increase your betting stake up to the maximum of £1000.</li>
+                    <li>Users can make use of the Repeat Bet button after a large stake for an increased risk.
+You could use this throughout the game instead changing your bet amount each turn.</li>
                 </ol>
         </ol>
     <li>Returning Visitor Goals</li>